 The Disappearing Alms Rounds

-The Voice of Myanmar, a local news media outlet, reported a news about the disappearance or stoppage of these alms charities and charity works in Monywa, just to give one example of a sad turn of events that is now taking place across my country.
-In Monywa where around 400 monasteries are located, there is a population of 30,000 monks and that of 10,000 novices, all these monastics used to mainly rely on these local alms-round charities for food.
-In 2022 just one year after the coup, the Chindwin Alms Rice Donation Charity and Chindwin Communal Alms-round Donation Charity, the biggest and oldest charities in Monywa, was even stopped due to less donors of food items and free labors!
+The Voice of Myanmar, a local news media outlet, reported some news about the stoppage of these alms charities and charity works in Monywa, just to give one example of a sad turn of events that is now taking place across my country.
+In Monywa, around 400 monasteries are located, and there is a population of 30,000 monks, 10,000 novices, and 4500 nuns.
+All these monastics used to mainly rely on these local alms-round charities for food.
+In 2022 just one year after the coup, the Chindwin Alms Rice Donation Charity and Chindwin Communal Alms-round Donation Charity, the biggest and oldest charities in Monywa, was even stopped due to less donors of food items and volunteers!
+So things are really serious.

 A volunteer of a local alms-round charity commented, “These big charities can no longer exist and sustain, let alone the smaller ones.”
-Also, a local monk emphasized, “Previously, there were dozens of communal alms-round charities: there was a charity in each of almost all the thirty-one urban quarters.
+Also, a local monk emphasized, “Previously, there were dozens of communal alms-round charities found across our region: there was a charity in each of almost all the thirty-one urban quarters!
 Now, there has been no invitation from any of them for over a year.
 Obviously, there are less communal charities!”

-In many other communities across the country, as far as we have seen, our monks are not getting a square meal mostly.
-Especially, the monks in the rural areas or the outskirts of the cities where the monasteries are typically situated and the grass roots of Buddhist majority mostly live.
+In many other communities across the country, as far as we have seen, our monks are not getting a square meal at all.
+Oh how terrible it is so learn this sad information.

 Hence, we sincerely hope to begin a campaign to help the alms rounds charities to resume their noble works to help the monastics, such as by contributing the main allocation of the costs for the monastics to attain a healthy menu two times a month so they have the nourishment.